fharper/speakerkit/abstracts.md

 Ever wonder what that fuss is all about!
 Is this just a new technology that will die along the thousands of JavaScript libraries that were supposed to change the way we code?
 Is Kubernetes, K8s for close friends, really a game changer?
 Even if it was, do you or your project really need a container orchestration system with its clusters, controllers, pods and all those new moving pieces?
 My friend, I got your back, as all, yes, ALL your questions will be answered in this talk.
 We will demystify together what the heck is this thing.
 In the end, you’ll have a better understanding of the platform & its quirks, including the pros and cons, how to get started, and some must-know tools that will make your life easier.

 _Characters: 720_

+#### Tagline

+Ever wonder what that Kubernetes fuss is all about!
+Is it really a game changer?
+Let's demystify K8s together, and learn how to get started.

+_Characters: 140_

 #### Tags